aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 ### The Trill Ring sensor

+Prior making my own custom spiral slider, I did a test with connecting a ring shaped Trill sensor to my computer to understand how Trill sliders work and what kind of data they provide in Arduino.

 For the sensor to work, it needed two pull-up resistors between SCL + 5 v and SDA + 5v.
-Prior the custom spiral sensor, I am going to use a Trill ring sensor with the same slider capacities.

 [Here's a link to the instructions from Matti](https://learn.adafruit.com/working-with-i2c-devices/pull-up-resistors)

 ![](trill-ring-resistors.jpg)

-The working palette with sensor, resistors etc.
+The working palette with sensor, pull-up resistors etc.

 ![](trill-ring.jpg)